CtrlK

 Workflow Clarity

-The Quick Start provides a clear 3-step sequence, and the ASCII diagram shows the data flow well.
-However, there are no validation checkpoints - no way to verify hooks are working, no feedback loop for troubleshooting failed observations, and no verification that instincts are being created correctly.
+The Quick Start provides a 3-step setup sequence, and the architecture diagram shows the data flow clearly.
+However, there are no validation checkpoints — no way to verify hooks are working, no way to confirm observations are being captured, no error recovery steps if the observer fails.
+For a system involving background agents and file manipulation, this is a significant gap.

 2 / 3